SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/6_Configuration_Reference.md

 }
 ```

-The built-in `_chatonly` template uses only newlines -- suitable for models without special tokens.
+The built-in `_chatonly` template uses only newlines, suitable for models without special tokens.

 ---